mhotan/DataSetExplorer/README.md

 Researchers, Students, Civic activists, Data Curious People, and Tableau Zen Masters.

 ### User Stories
-Hypothetical User Stories.
-The purpose of this section is to provide examples of how this project will improve on the current process of discovering data.
+Hypothetical User Stories that help build the scope and vision of this project.

 #### Jane the Social Scientist
 Suppose Jane is a social science researcher.
-Her job is to compare and contrast the crime activity statistics between different States with the USA.
+Her current project is to compare and contrast the crime activity statistics between different States within the USA.
+She uses the Socrata Connector to search for criminal data for different cities within the United States.
+Instead of panning around Google diving into different different government websites, Jane is able to utilize SocrataConnector search functionality.
+She is able to find crime data sets for different cities in the fraction of the time using a common search engine.

+#### Curious Joe

+TODO

+#### Amy, Andy, and Alex the business analytics team

+TODO

 ### Tools